aksommerville/fullmoon4/README.md

 - [x] If you drop the dpad during a door transition, she should stop moving.
 As is, you get the deceleration tail on the far end.
 - [x] Serve on the public web.
 - [x] Sprite data format.
+- [x] Occasional jitter in sprite collisions, seems to happen only at specific places.
+Pushblocks on map 1 expose it.
+- - Push a pushblock east or south when it's in position 4 or 8.
+Not 12 or 16, and never west or north.

 ### February